-Cats are fluffy, independent, and very smart.
+Cats like persian cats are fluffy, independent, and very smart.
+These cats are good source of happiness for they can make you feel better and relax.
 Some studies have even proven that having a cat as a pet is also good for your health, they can help reduce stress and anxiety and also help you to sleep better.

 That was what happened with Mary Lore Barra, who resides in Mexico.
 She told the dodo that Pixi, her cat, was just a kitten when he showed up at her place.
 As Mary is an animal lover, she decided to keep him and started taking care of Pixi.
 She said, the cat loved going out to explore, but always came back, so she never worried about him.

 However, one day Mary noticed something different in her cat, he was wearing a collar that she had never seen before and so she decided to put a note in the collar.

 “My name is Pixi the cat”, she wrote.
 “I think he has two houses haha.”

 When Pixi came back, there was another note on his collar saying:

 “Here is called Huarache”, the note said.
 “It appears that he does have two houses, haha.
 Greetings!”